-The bottom line is, if you want something to change in your life, the change HAS TO COME FROM WITHIN YOU.
+The bottom line is, if you want something to change in your life, YOU have to take action.
 There’s no getting around it.
 You can sit there and hope the situation or the other person will change.
 They won’t, there’s no reason for them to.
 Think how often you think it’s safer or easier to stay as you are.
 Why should anyone else be different?

 We talk.
-This is a 30 minute Skype call to help us suss each other out.
+This is an hour long call where we suss each other out.
 I need to find out what it is you want help with, and you need to find out whether I’m the right person to help you with it.

 There are as many different Life Coaches as there are types of challenge.
 For example, some are goal and career focussed, whilst others specialise in health and wellbeing.
 The list goes on.
 The reason for this is that we all have different needs and values, Life Coaches included.